Uber Fired 20 People In A Harassment Investigation

-Uber told employees at an all-hands meeting on Tuesday that it has fired 20 people and investigated at least 200 claims of discrimination and harassment in an internal investigation into its workplace culture.
+Uber told employees at an all-hands meeting on Tuesday that it has fired 20 people and investigated at least 200 claims of discrimination and harassment, among other issues, in an internal investigation into its workplace culture.

 The information was shared by Uber's chief human resources officer Liane Hornsey; CEO Travis Kalanick was not present at the meeting, and is spending time with family following the death of his mother in a boating accident.

 In the meeting, the company did not name the employees who were fired.
-BuzzFeed News has reached out to Uber for comment.
+An Uber spokesperson told BuzzFeed the 215 reported claims included issues related to discrimination, sexual harassment, unprofessional behavior, bullying, harassment, retaliation, physical security.
+The claims came from employees worldwide, but the majority were raised by employees in San Francisco, where Uber is headquartered.

+Of the more than 200 claims, Uber took no action in 100 cases.
+A source familiar with the situation told BuzzFeed those claims were found to be unsubstantiated.

 Uber launched an internal investigation into its workplace culture after a blog post by former engineer Susan Fowler Rigetti went viral in February, alleging systemic sexism.
 A source who declined to be named said those terminated were removed due to a variety of reasons including harassment, bullying or discrimination.